Four Seasons Resort Oahu at Ko Olina Review & How to Book VIP

 See the fantastic views of the Pacific Ocean, the white-sandy beaches, and the resort pools from the privacy of your balcony in the Oceanfront Junior Suite.

-This room has the choice of one king bed or two double beds with a sofa bed or crib and an oversized, spa-like bathroom.
-Guests also enjoy an outdoor dining set for two, lounge chairs and extra-wide sliding glass doors.
+This room offers a choice of one king bed or two double beds, a sofa bed or crib, and an oversized, spa-like bathroom.
+Guests also enjoy an outdoor dining set for two, lounge chairs, and extra-wide sliding glass doors.
+A Club version of this junior suite is available.

 Resort One-Bedroom Suite